 Wise is the new way to move your money around the world, as easily as possible, for as little as possible.
 With bank-level security, we’re building a better, cheaper, fairer system for anyone who lives, travels, or does business across borders.
 Financial services should be fair, transparent, simple, and built to serve customers, not banks’ interests.

 Bad exchange rates hurt.
-That’s why, with Wise, you get the real exchange rate, the rate you find on independent sources like Google, XE, or Reuters.
+That’s why, with Wise, you get the real exchange rate, the rate you find on independent sources like XE.
 Your fee is fair (with fees as low as 0.35%) and, likely, your money will get there faster than with your bank.

 Wise’s smart new technology skips hefty international transfer fees by connecting local bank accounts all around the world.
 It’s free to create an account, and there are no monthly fees.
 Your recipient doesn’t even need to be a Wise user.
 They just need a bank account in the country you’re sending money to.